uLbyy/butter_bottom_nav/README.md

 # Butter-Bottom-Nav
 A simple bottom navigation library.
 Easy way to create a bottom navigation bar.
-There are four items on the bar and you can customize them as you like.
+There are five items on the bar and you can customize them as you like.

 # Installation